-The Master of Sciences in Applied Economics provides specialization and research experience appropriate for positions in private corporations and government service as management specialists, policy analysts, forecasters or economic consultants.
+The Master of Science in Economics provides specialization and research experience appropriate for positions in private corporations and government service as management specialists, policy analysts, forecasters or economic consultants.
+Students may also use this degree to prepare for doctoral studies in economics or related fields.
 Students can focus their studies in general economics, business economics or agribusiness, or environmental and resource economics by selecting supporting and elective courses.

 View Full Unit Information

 Schedules of Studies

 - Agribusiness Economics